sebsto/mcp_music_tools/README.md

 - Get available source names
 - Get amplifier status
 - SSL certificate bypass for local network devices
 - Command-line interface for testing the library

+### OpenURLKit
+- Open URLs in the default browser
+- Support for macOS and iOS platforms
+- Error handling for invalid URLs
+- Command-line interface for testing the library

 ## Requirements